wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

 `rankdir`: means to plot it from left to right

-Or show the basic layout with the `summary` function:
+Since this image does not show up to well in the post, using `model.summary()` is another way to look at the model definition:

 ```
 >> model.summary()